-We have already looked at the Zama Intermediate School case study in Unit 2 when we examined the principal's role in managing a range of external interventions.
-This time we will be considering how the aftercare programme was established, and the SMT's collaboration with the NGO in running it.
+We have already looked at the Zama Intermediate School case study in Guide 1 when we examined the principal's role in managing external intervention.
+This time we will be considering how the aftercare programme was established and the SMT's collaboration with the NGO in running it.